paulmillr/exoskeleton/README.md

 # Exoskeleton

-Faster and leaner Backbone.js drop-in replacement.
+Exoskeleton is a faster and leaner Backbone for your HTML5 apps.

 http://exosjs.com